sv222/cloud-engineer-interview-questions/README.md

 ### Operations

 - **AWS Artifact:** On-demand access to AWS compliance and security reports.
-- **AWS Trusted Advisor:** Optimize performance and security with real-time guidance.
+- **AWS Trusted Advisor:** A service that helps you automate, streamline, and scale your AWS auditing and compliance activities.
+It provides a comprehensive set of pre-built audit rules and tests, which you can use to assess your AWS environment against industry standards, best practices, and your own organizational policies.
 - **AWS Well-Architected Tool:** Review and improve your cloud architectures.
 - **AWS Resilience Hub:** Prepare your business for disruptions and uncertainties.
 - **Amazon DevOps Guru:** Improve application availability with ML.